sogko/go-wordpress/README.md

 ```

 ## TODO
+- [ ] `godoc` documentation, so its easier for library users to map the REST APIs to library calls
 - [ ] Test `comments` API endpoint.
 (Currently, already implemented but not tested due to WP-API issues with creating comments reliably)
 - [ ] Support OAuth authentication